ConnorBP/pixel-intelligence/README.md

 1. Download a png copy of the image.

-As a user, I want to download my creation as a png file.
+As a user, I want to download my creations as a png image file.

 **Acceptance Criteria:**

 The user should have a “Download” button.
-When clicked, the png file downloads current canvas state.
+When clicked, the PNG file should download the current canvas state.

 1. Provide drawing tools.

-As a user, I want drawing tools(e.g., pencil, eraser, and fill-bucket) to create and refine my pixel art.
+As a user, I want drawing tools(e.g., pencil, eraser, and fill-bucket) to create and edit details of my pixel art.

 **Acceptance Criteria:**

-The editor should include the following tools in the toolbar:
+The editor include the tools in the toolbar:

 Pencil Tool: Draws on pixels using the selected colors.